Graham Barclay Oysters Forster NSW: Fresh, Local & Worth the Stop

 A True Taste of Forster

 Oyster lovers know there's something special about enjoying a tray of fresh, locally farmed Sydney Rocks just metres from where they were harvested.
 Graham Barclay Oysters has become a must-visit stop on any Forster foodie itinerary, contributing more than $8 million annually to the local economy and building a strong reputation for quality across New South Wales.
+And speaking about itineraries:

 Their shopfront offers opened, unopened, and bottled oysters—perfect for picnics, entertaining, or simply indulging.
 Personally, I find that all they need is a squeeze of lemon.
 When they’re this fresh, you don’t want to complicate perfection.